Skip to content

 Mom and daughter brushing teeth

-Continue the conversation.
-Let your child know what needs to be accomplished before you walk out the door in the morning: “In the morning you need to be out of bed by 7 a.m., get dressed, brush your teeth and eat breakfast by 7:30 a.m. so we can leave on time.”
+“You need to be out of bed by 7 a.m., get dressed, brush your teeth and eat breakfast before 7:30 a.m.”

 You might be interested in: